-Dwarka located on the west coast of Gujarat, on the shore of the Arabian Sea is rated as one of the seven ancient cities of India.
+Dwarka, located on the west coast of Gujarat, is rated as one of the seven ancient cities of India.
 This city of legend is believed to be the dwelling place of Lord Krishna.
 It is mentioned as a golden city in many ancient Hindu scriptures like the Gita and Puranas.
-Based on holy text it is said that the grown Lord Krishna has ruled his kingdom from here.
+Based on holy text, it is said that the grown Lord Krishna has ruled his kingdom from here.

 Some of the popular attractions of this place are: